flunge/flunge.github.io/_posts/Technical/2016-09-09-GPU-and-Caffe-installation-in-Ubuntu.markdown

 ### Summary

 [Caffe] is a deep learning framework developed by Berkeley Vision and Learning Center (BVLC).
-It is specifically designed for deep neural network training and application, especially for convolutional nerual network.
+It is specifically designed for deep neural network training and application, especially for convolutional neural networks.
 However, the training/computation is time-consuming in CPU mode.
 Therefore, GPU computing is introduced to accelerate the computation.
 In this post, NVIDIA GTX-1080 is used.
 GTX-1080 and Caffe installation procedure is recorded.
 The whole process is operated in Ubuntu 14.04.

 ___